-Together, over three years, we are producing a series of nine major new artists’ commissions (three per year), exhibitions, events and an online Think Tank - a growing collection of commissioned research by artists, writers and thinkers in response to the question of ‘how to work together’.
-We are combining our knowledge and resources to discover what we can do together that we could not do alone.
+Together, over three years, we produced a series of nine major new artists’ commissions (three per year), exhibitions, events and an online Think Tank - a collection of commissioned research by artists, writers and thinkers in response to the question of ‘how to work together’.
+We combined our knowledge and resources to discover what we can do together that we could not do alone.

 The third and final round of commissioned solo exhibitions opened in our galleries in April 2016.

-Each year for the past three years, How to work together has commissioned three artists to produce an exhibition in our three galleries responding to our central question of “How to work together?”.
+Each year between 2014 and 2016, How to work together commissioned three artists to produce an exhibition in our three galleries responding to our central question of “How to work together?”.

 Koki Tanaka at The Showroom: 28 April – 18 June